IBM/knative101/exercise-5/README.md

 	    --image index.docker.io/beemarie/fib-knative:vnext \
 	    --managed-route=false
 	```
-	This command will tell knative to go out to github, find my code, build it into a container, and push that conatiner to dockerhub.
+	This command will tell Knative to go out to github, find my code, build it into a container, and push that conatiner to dockerhub.
 One thing you'll notice is that this deploy command also tags my app versions with a `latest` and a `previous` tag.

 2. See the revisions using knctl.